Now, let’s dive into what VR engineering really entails:

 16 important virtual reality concepts

 We have long held the desire to escape the limitations of a computer screen, keyboard and mouses.
-With virtual technologies, we are understanding more and more how to create more intuitive ways to get human-machine interactions (HMI).
+With virtual technologies, we are understanding more and more how to create more intuitive ways to get human-machine interactions (HMI), also called human factors integration.
 VR is a new form of communication with machines

 Before you can delve further into VR engineering, it is important to grasp some core concepts about virtual reality.
 Here’s a little glossary of VR concepts you should know.